Abdelnaem2002/Sales_Analysis_BI/README.md

     - First Step  Cleaning Data And Drop Unwanted Columns.
     - The second step builds Star Schema For Dimensions Tables And Fact and stores the results in SQL Server.
     - Third Step Move Data From the Sql Server To Power Bi.
-4. **Data Visualization**: Processed data is displayed on Power BI for reporting.

 ## Technologies Used

 - **Excel**: Data processing and analyzing data.
 - **SSIS**: Move Data Pipline.
 - **SQL Server**: Stores processed data and results.
-- **Power BI**: Real-time dashboards for visualizing processed data.

 ### Prerequisites

 - **Microsoft Excel**.
 - **SSISe**.
 - **SQL Server**.
-- **Power BI**: Set up Power BI to visualize the data.

 ## Usage
 - Excel: Ensure Data is Good And Make Some Analysis.
 - SSIS: Use SSIS to manage and Move Data From Excel To SSIS.
 - SQL Server: SQL will process the data To Make Star Schema And Dim, Fact.
-- Visualize Data in Power BI: Open Power BI and ensure real-time data is visualized from SQL Server.